 No Impact.
 The major drainages of Mission Creek, Big and Little Morongo Creeks, Blind Creek, Long Creek and its tributaries, other mountain canyons and their alluvial fans, and runoff associated with the foothills of the San Bernardino and Little San Bernardino Mountains comprise areas of potential flooding in the City of Desert Hot Springs (City of Desert Hot Springs 2000a).
-The project site is located in Zone AO of the federal Flood Insurance Rate Map (FEMA 2008), which is designated as an area that would flood to an average depth of one foot during the 100 year flood.
-However, the Proposed Project is industrial and does not include housing.
-Therefore, no mitigation measures to protect housing from the 100 year flood are required.
-No impact would occur.
+The project site is relatively flat and is partially located in FEMA Flood Zone X (FIRM Map No. 06065C0895G; FEMA 2008).
+Flood Zone X (shaded) are moderate flood hazard areas and are the areas between the limits of the base flood and the 0.2-percent-annual-chance (or 500-year) flood.
+The Proposed Project would be an industrial use, does not include housing, and is not located within the 100-year flood hazard area.
+As such, no impact would occur.

-Project Name: Medical Marijuana Cultivation Facility on APN 665-070-011 h) Would the project place within a 100-year flood hazard area structures which would impede or direct flood flows?
+h) Would the project place within a 100-year flood hazard area structures which would impede or direct flood flows?